sydneyblom/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+SQL/Sqlite/Postgress etc. are relational databases.
+These are storage programs that store the data.
+We don't program in relational databases they are by their makers.
+SQL is the querying language that we use to create, insert, query and delete data within our apps
 - [ ] Why do tables need a `primary key`?
+Every table should have a primary key to prevent duplicate records, it also makes retrieval and indexing quicker.
+Without a primary key we can't effectively combine data with other tables.
 - [ ] What is the name given to a table column that references the primary key on another table.
+A foreign key
 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+An intermediary table.
+It holds foreign keys that reference the primary key on the related tables.
 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.